What is a Kanban Board?

 Physical vs digital Kanban boards

-Some teams use a physical wall, a whiteboard or a screen, while other teams utilize a software.
+Some teams use physical walls, whiteboards, or screens; others use Kanban software.
 Both have their advantages and drawbacks.
 Physical boards are known to provide teams with a tangible, visceral experience, while digital boards have the perk of being possible to access by anyone and from anywhere, offering more flexibility and allowing teams to be dispersed or work from home.

 Whatever your preference, we recommend trying to use both and enjoying the best of both worlds, to have, for instance, team members updating a physical board, and the project manager updating the digital board, to utilize its superior automatic reports.